butter-network/butter/docs/pres/slides.md

 ---
 ### The path

+Incremental software development methodology

 Note:
-- Started with an intention of being quite Agile but actually was more of an incremental approach - as I read the literature and become more familiar with a problem, I implemented a solution
+- Started with an intention of being quite Agile but in practice was more of an incremental approach - as I read the literature and become more familiar with a problem, I implemented a solution
+- Incremental Model is a process of software development where requirements are broken down into multiple standalone modules of software development cycle.
+Incremental development is done in steps from analysis design, implementation, testing/verification, maintenance.

 ---
 #### Summer 2021